Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 ### Loading our data

 To download all our emails we can use the _get_ function.
-This function needs an email id as as input.
+This function needs an email id as input.
 To get these IDs we need the _users.messages.list_ method.
 The following function returns a list with all email id's belonging to a specific _label_ (e.g. Inbox, Spam, Sent, etc):

 ```python